huggingface/optimum-benchmark/README.md

 - OnnxRuntime-GPU: `pip install optimum-benchmark[onnxruntime-gpu]`
 - Neural Compressor: `pip install optimum-benchmark[neural-compressor]`
 - Py-TXI: `pip install optimum-benchmark[py-txi]`
+- vLLM: `pip install optimum-benchmark[vllm]`

+We also support the following extra extra dependencies:

+- autoawq
+- auto-gptq
+- autoawq-rocm
+- auto-gptq-rocm
+- sentence-transformers
+- bitsandbytes
+- codecarbon
+- flash-attn
+- deepspeed
+- diffusers
+- timm
+- peft

 </details>

 ### Running benchmarks using the Python API 🧪

 You can run benchmarks from the Python API, using the `Benchmark` class and its `launch` method.
-It takes a `BenchmarkConfig` object as input, runs the benchmark in isolated process and returns a `BenchmarkReport` object containing the benchmark results.
+It takes a `BenchmarkConfig` object as input, runs the benchmark in an isolated process and returns a `BenchmarkReport` object containing the benchmark results.

 Here's an example of how to run an isolated benchmark using the `pytorch` backend, `torchrun` launcher and `inference` scenario with latency and memory tracking enabled.